Skymark Airlines: Bankruptcy (2015–2016)

-Post-bankruptcy (2016–present)
+Post-bankruptcy (2016–2020)

 After exiting bankruptcy in 2016, Skymark's finances improved more quickly than expected; the company recorded 6.7 billion yen in operating profit in the March 2016 – 2017 fiscal year.
 Skymark focused its network expansion on its hubs in Kobe and Ibaraki, and announced plans for 150 daily flights in summer 2018, up from 138 in summer 2017.

 Skymark announced in June 2018 that it intended to offer international charter flights from Narita to Saipan and Palau, its first international services, with the flights to Saipan subsequently becoming scheduled flights in late 2019.

+COVID-19 pandemic, second financial losses, recovery (2020–present)

-The Saipan route was cancelled due to the COVID-19 pandemic and was never restored; in late 2022, the CEO of Skymark publicly stated that the airline has no plans to resume scheduled international service before 2026.
+Since 2020, due to the COVID-19 pandemic, the Saipan route was cancelled and was never restored; in late 2022, the CEO of Skymark publicly stated that the airline has no plans to resume scheduled international service before 2026.

 In August 2020, the airline announced Shimojishima Airport as a new destination, with flights beginning in October 2020.

+In 2021, the first year after effect of COVID-19, Skymarks records ¥27 billion operating losses, become the company's worst losses since it exiting from bankruptcy.
+The airline reported ¥17 billion operating losses once again in 2022.

-Skymark was re-listed on the Tokyo Stock Exchange in December 2022, after eight years as a privately-held company.
+Skymark was re-listed on the Tokyo Stock Exchange in December 2022, after eight years as a privately held company.

 In January 2023, Skymark announced firm orders for four Boeing 737 MAX aircraft (two 737 MAX 8 and two 737 MAX 10), as well as options to purchase one of each, and a plan to lease six more MAX 8s.
 The new aircraft are scheduled to enter service between 2025 and 2027.

-Routes
+Destinations

-Skymark Airlines has operated scheduled flights to the following destinations :
+As of July 2024, Skymark Airlines flies (or has flown) to the following destinations: